syoung125/SurvivalGame-phaser/README.md

   It has an random effect to you.
     1) Speed up: You can run away from enemies faster for a while.
     2) Invisible: You can be invisible, so enemies couldn't notice you.
-    3) Increase big amont of mona: It will increase 20 mana at once.
+    3) Increase big amount of mona: It will increase 20 mana at once.

 ## MANA